How much does it cost to live on a boat?

 Worse than that, I was beholden to my boss.
 If the boss decided he preferred someone else’s column, I would be out of a job.
 Even if he liked mine, but the magazine started losing money, he would be sorry but would have to let me go…

 And that is how most people earn a living – going from month to month and trusting that it will just keep going.
 Hardly anybody thinks about what life would be like if the money came in every month without them having to work for it – what is called a Residual lncome.
-This is what you get from investments or property.
+This is what you get from a pension, investments or property.
 Pop stars and best-selling authors have residual incomes from the work they did in the past.

 By this time, Tamsin and I had realised that life on a small boat with two small boys was just too much like hard work.
 We got off and moved into a house.
 Within a few years, with nothing unusual to write about anymore, the journalism dried up.
 My savings were gone.
 I was obliged to start looking for a job – any job.